mw66/jdiutil/README.md

 ### Some small util mixin to make (debug) life easier:

+Each of these mixins can be used *individually* or together in any combination:

 * string interpolation for easy debug print: `_S` with var name; `_s` without var name
 * `ToString` will generate string with class fields content, instead of just plain pointer.
 * `ReadOnly`, `ReadWrite` declare fields without boilerplate code